red-hat-storage/odf-ms-tools/README.md

 rosa whoami
 ```

-To verify entitlements, you can run the following (look for ocs-provider and ocs-consumer addons)
+To verify entitlements, you can run the following.
+Look for ocs-provider and ocs-consumer addons, if they are not present, you do not have the appropriate entitlements.

 ```
 rosa list addons